David Ways | Updated: January 31st 2019

 You can also look inside the main temple compound from the doorway.

 Taleju is the goddess of the Malla royal family.
-There are three Taleju temples in the Kathmandu Valley, one in Bhaktapur, Patan and Kathmandu.
+There are three Taleju temples in the Kathmandu Valley, one in Bhaktapur, Patan and the largest in Kathmandu.

 No leather, shoes, hats or cameras are allowed inside the Taleju temple.